CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Project DIVA series included around 250+ songs.

 As I said, playing music game can't help to sort songs based on release date.
-However, we can sort the Project DIVA series based on release date.
+However, we can sort the Project DIVA series based on release date of the game, as each Project DIVA includes the most popular Vocaloid songs of the time.
 By doing so, we can listen these 250+ songs in a roughly order of release date:

 | Title | Release Year | Platform |
 | ----- | ------------ | -------- |